 - Between baseline and after treatment, there was a significant drop of 53% and 60%

 - Abdominal pain and discomfort were reduced by 22% and 25% in a post-study analysis

 - Significant improvements in the IBSQOL scales in both groups between 5% and 36%

 The research also found that two-thirds of all volunteers with IBS reported improvements in their symptoms and experienced more favorable bowel patterns.
 (3)

 Another study tested a combination of turmeric curcumin with fennel essential oil.
 The thought behind this duo was that turmeric could reduce inflammation while the antispasmodic effect of fennel can relax involuntary intestinal muscle spasms.

-A total of 121 patients with IBS symptoms ranging from mild-to-moderate participated in a 30-day treatment period.
-The results indicated that the combination of curcumin and fennel were well-tolerated, safe, and induced significant IBS symptom relief.
+A total of 121 patients with IBS symptoms ranging from mild to moderate participated in a 30-day treatment period.
+The results indicated that the combination of curcumin and fennel was well-tolerated, safe, and induced significant IBS symptom relief.
 (4)

 One research team estimated that IBS affects 10-15% of the world’s population.
 Anxiety, depression, and other stress-related psychiatric disorders are major contributors to IBS.
 Thus, researchers looked to identify how curcumin could improve the “brain-gut axis” in a rat model.